klaidliadon/umbrella-content/en/tools/s_psiphon.md

 ### 4. Psiphon for iOS

-Download Psiphon from the [Apple App store] (https://itunes.apple.com/us/app/psiphon/id1276263909?ls=1&mt=8).
+Download Psiphon from the [Apple App store](https://itunes.apple.com/us/app/psiphon/id1276263909?ls=1&mt=8).

 Open the app, and click on the grey *Disconnected* button.